dasha-sync/xero-service/README.md

     $ yarn run build
     ```

-1. You can go to `.env.example`, rename it to `.env` and change following values: `POSTGRES_USER` is a username that you created to authenticate in MySQL; `POSTGRES_PASSWORD` is the password with which your `POSTGRES_USER` can authenticate, `CLIENT_ID` is your id in Xero account and `CLIENT_SECRET` is a key that you generate in your Xero account.
+1. You can go to `.env.example`, rename it to `.env` and change following values: `POSTGRES_USER` is a username that you created to authenticate in MySQL; `POSTGRES_PASSWORD` is the password with which your `POSTGRES_USER` can authenticate; `CLIENT_ID` is your id in Xero account; `CLIENT_SECRET` is a key that you generate in your Xero account.
 You mast get something like that:

     ```sh
     $ POSTGRES_USER=username